The-Z-Labs/bof-launcher/README.md

 ## Introduction

 [Cobalt Strike 4.1](https://www.cobaltstrike.com/blog/cobalt-strike-4-1-the-mark-of-injection/) released on 25 June 2020, introduced a novel (for that time) capability of running so called [Beacon Object Files](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/beacon-object-files_main.htm) - *small post-ex capabilities that execute in [Beacon](https://www.cobaltstrike.com/), parse arguments, call a few Win32 APIs, report output, and exit*.
-Since that time BOFs became very popular and the demand to launch/execute them in other environments than [Cobalt Strike's Beacon](https://www.cobaltstrike.com/) has appeared.
+Since that time BOFs became very popular and the demand to launch/execute them in other environments than [Cobalt Strike's Beacon](https://www.cobaltstrike.com/) has emerged.

 ## Purpose

 We at [Z-Labs](https://z-labs.eu) saw a big potential in BOFs and decided to extend its capabilities, versatility and usefulness even further.
 That's how this project came to live.

-[bof-launcher](https://github.com/The-Z-Labs/bof-launcher) is an open-source library for loading, relocating and launching BOFs on Windows and UNIX/Linux systems.
+[bof-launcher](https://github.com/The-Z-Labs/bof-launcher/bof-launcher) is an open-source library for loading, relocating and launching BOFs on Windows and UNIX/Linux systems.
 It's an alternative to Trustedsec's [COFFLoader](https://github.com/trustedsec/COFFLoader) and [ELFLoader](https://github.com/trustedsec/ELFLoader) with some very interesting features:

 - Fully compatibile with [Cobalt Strike's Beacon](https://www.cobaltstrike.com/).
 Can compile and run every BOF available at [Cobalt Strike Community Kit](https://cobalt-strike.github.io/community_kit/) and every other open-source BOF that adheres to [generic BOF template](https://github.com/Cobalt-Strike/bof_template).
 - Distributed as a fully standalone library with zero dependency (it does not even use `libc`).